Rawhide release & package build

 1. check the commit and tag are correct

-2. push the master branch to the remote
+2. push the main branch to the remote

 1. configure anaconda